-The Rockhouse Foundation has been transforming learning environments in the Negril area for over 15 years.
-Originally focused on the renovation of public primary schools, the foundation broadened its focus to include the Negril Library, and the past 5 years has been concentrating on early childhood education.
+The Rockhouse Foundation has been transforming learning environments in the Negril area for almost 20 years.
+Originally focused on the renovation of public primary schools, the Foundation broadened its focus to include the Negril Library, and more recently has been concentrating on early childhood education.
 This change in emphasis affirms empirical evidence that all children, but especially poor children, need a solid foundation in order to thrive throughout their education and, consequently, ultimately become self-determining members of society.

 THE SAVANNA-LA-MAR INCLUSIVE INFANT ACADEMY (Sav Inclusive)

-Over the past few years the Rockhouse Foundation established the Savanna-la-Mar Inclusive Infant Academy, Jamaica’s first and only public institution serving children in a full inclusion setting.
-This school was built from the ground up by the foundation.
-Sav Inclusive for the 2019/2020 school year has a full enrollment of 115 children with planning for an expansion into the primary and secondary years fully underway.
+In 2017 the Rockhouse Foundation established the Savanna-la-Mar Inclusive Infant Academy, Jamaica’s first and only public institution serving typical learning children and those with special needs in a full inclusion setting.
+This school was conceived and built from the ground up by the Foundation.
+Sav Inclusive has a rapidly growing enrollment with many more applicants than it can accommodate, and planned expansion into the primary and secondary years fully underway.

 Bunch of Stars Pre-K (BOS)